How to Master the Art of Writing Persuasive Copy with These Powerful Tips

 Humans are curious creatures; we just can't help it!
 So tap into this powerful tool and let it do some of the heavy lifting for you.
 Write in a way that keeps them wanting more.
 Keep adding questions that they need to keep reading to get the answers to.
 Grip them in so much that they can't help but continue to read through your sales page or website.
 Make them feel like they must know how it ends.

-If you're writing a sales page using lists to pre-qualify them can be helpful.
+If you're writing a sales page, using lists to pre-qualify them can be helpful.
 Use phrases like "Does this sound familiar?" or "Do any of these have you nodding your head?" before writing the list.

 You can also use it in stories.
-Let's say you're describing a scenario where a past client was struggling and when they get to their rock-bottom moment you say "So, how did they turn things around?" and they have to (and want to!) keep reading to find out.
+Let's say you're describing a scenario where a past client was struggling, and when they get to their rock-bottom moment, you say, "So, how did they turn things around?" and they have to (and want to!) keep reading to find out.

 Persuasive copy isn't about begging your potential buyers to buy your product or service, it's about utilizing simple tools and psychology to encourage their brains to do the persuading for you.